 Hepatitis C is a virus-caused health issue where the liver is infected due to ailment attributable to a hepatitis C virus or "HCV”.
-Just like the other kinds patients with this type of hepatitis are generally asymptomatic meaning without warning signs upon the beginning and in the course of acute phase; where the time period for acute stage is within the first six months from beginning of the disease.
-In the chronic stage that is after six months from beginning and onwards, occurrence of liver scarring called fibrosis can be noticed and if not treated moves along to a more advanced level with condition called liver cirrhosis.
+Just like the other kinds patients with this type of hepatitis are generally asymptomatic meaning without warning signs upon the beginning and in the course of acute phase; where the time period for the acute stage is within the first six months from the beginning of the disease.
+In the chronic stage that is after six months from the beginning and onwards, the occurrence of liver scarring called fibrosis can be noticed and if not treated moves along to a more advanced level with a condition called liver cirrhosis.

 Upon start of cirrhosis, distinguishable symptoms would then be progressively demonstrated by the patient including alteration in skin color appearance to a yellowish one as a result of the stored bilirubin level in the blood medically named jaundice, malaise, irritation, anorexia, tiredness, and being quickly bruised because of lowered level of clotting aspects are substantially identified too.

 Just like the other hepatitis disorders, hepatitis C has its predisposing points.
-Affected individuals who have been having dialysis of the kidney for a longer time are at high risk to obtain this kind of hepatitis.
+Affected individuals who have been having dialysis of the kidney for a long time are at high risk to obtain this kind of hepatitis.
 People that have jobs involved with blood contact are also vulnerable to this sort of health issue including medical health workers field.
 People that participated in an unprotected sex are inclined to catch this kind of hepatitis.
-Even though according to research this hazard factor is seldom typical but for an individual with HIV or STD it is definitely typical.
+Even though according to research this hazard factor is seldom typical but for an individual with HIV or STD, it is definitely typical.
 The sharing of needle injections generally practiced by prohibited drug consumers, tattoo enthusiasts, acupuncture procedures predisposes them to hepatitis not only the C type.
 Blood transfusion and obtaining organs from donors with this health problem predisposes a person.
 The simple sharing of personal possessions for hygiene like toothbrush and razor are viewed to be risk factors also though this is an uncommon practice.
-Last but not least, the risk of hepatitis transmission from a pregnant mom to its child is in the list also.
+Last but not least, the risk of hepatitis transmission from a pregnant mom to its child is on the list also.

 Even nowadays, there has been no vaccine identified to be safeguarded from the type C hepatitis.
 It's only the Hepatitis varieties A and B have available vaccines.Nevertheless, the good thing is that the disease can be avoided.
 Its preventative measures are extremely easy; it only requires steering clear of what was talked about under predisposing reasons so as not to be vulnerable to the stated hepatitis C infectious illness.